azdavis/azdavis.net/posts/en/car-centrism.md

 Those who know me well know that I often bemoan the dominance of private cars as the primary mode of transport for most Americans.

-Now folks on the Internet, who don't know me, can read my bemoaning too.
+Now folks on the Internet can read my bemoaning too.

 ## It's not about public transport